 |

-Ms Gina Abdelsalam, Nuclear Education Programmes Lead Division of Nuclear Science and Education Gina has been working at the NEA since 2021, in the division of Nuclear Technology Development and Economics where she served as Chief of Staff of the Technical Secretariat for the Generation IV International Forum (GIF), overseeing daily operations of the GIF Technical Secreatriat as well as strategic GIF business initatives in support of GIF member countries.
+Ms Gina Abdelsalam, Nuclear Education Programmes Lead Division of Nuclear Science and Education Gina Abdelsalam has been working at the NEA since 2021, in the division of Nuclear Technology Development and Economics where she served as Chief of Staff of the Technical Secretariat for the Generation IV International Forum (GIF), overseeing daily operations of the GIF Technical Secreatriat as well as strategic GIF business initatives in support of GIF member countries.
 She joined the NEA Division of Nuclear Science and Education in January 2025 as the new Lead for Nuclear Education programmes, in charge of the NEA Secretariat for the NEST Framework and the Global Forum on Nuclear Education Science Technology and Policy.
 She is a nuclear engineer by training and holds an MSc in Energy and Nuclear Engineering from Phelma - Grenoble INP, as well as a Master of Business Administration from HEC Paris.
 Prior to joining NEA, Gina worked at EDF where she started as a nuclear research engineer and led a project in nuclear reactor computer codes between EDF and FRAMATOME.

 |